Mickey Rooney (b. 1920)

 Personal

 His first wife was Ava Gardner in 1942 before she had become a well known star.
 The marriage lasted 16 months.
 He then married Betty Jane Rase in 1944, the marriage ending in divorce, after they had two children.
 His next two marriages were also short-lived, to actress Martha Vickers from 1949 to 1951 with whom he had a son, and to Elaine Mahnken from 1952 to 1958.
-He married to Barbara Ann Thomason in 1958 and the couple had four children.
+He married Barbara Ann Thomason in 1958 and the couple had four children.
 They separated in 1965 and the following year Barbara was murdered by her boyfriend, actor Milos Milosevic.
 Rooney became deeply depressed and married Barbara's friend, Marge Lane, who helped him take care of his young family but the marriage lasted less than four months.
 He married Carolyn Hockett, his seventh wife, in 1969 but this too ended in divorce five years later.
-He has finally found happiness and stability with his eighth wife, Jan Chamberlain to whom he has remained married since 1978.
+He finally found happiness and stability with his eighth wife, Jan Chamberlain to whom he remained married until his death.

-As he has got older, Rooney has become more accepted as the face of another, older Hollywood, a reminder of our yesterdays.
-In 1983 he received the "Lifetime Achievement" Oscar from the Academy and has found himself as much in demand as he ever was in his younger days.
+As he has got older, Rooney became more accepted as the face of another, older Hollywood, a reminder of our yesterdays.
+In 1983 he received the "Lifetime Achievement" Oscar from the Academy and found himself as much in demand as he ever was in his younger days.
 In 1991 he published his autobiography, "Life Is Too Short" and he also authored a book "The Search for Sonny Skies: A Novel" which was released in 1995.
 He appeared to good effect in the hit 'Night at the Museum' in 2006 and in 2011 he found himself in the Guinness book of records for having the longest ever movie career - a phenomenal 86 years from 1925-2011.

 Mickey Rooney Academy Awards